wjmckibbin/gcubed-2R/user_data/2R/179/README.md

 Run the model using Python G-Cubed version 3.+.

+## Simulation experiments

+[A number of different example simulation experiments](simulations/README.md) are provided with this model build.

 ## Changes from model 2R build 178

 Migrates to a new way of representing the labor productivity growth assumptions, replacing the prodmat.csv file in the data directory with 3 files: